ConsumerAffairs Unaccredited Brand

 My doctor at first prescribed some anti-reflux medications.
 I was then sent for some ultrasound scans which picked up a mass of 'hot spots' under my jaw.
 After a course of antibiotics, these 'hot spots' remain.
 Because of the time link between the problems arriving in my mouth and the use of the new toothpaste, I have always supposed there could well be a link between my symptoms and this toothpaste.
 I am interested to hear whether others have had similar problems.

-Colgate Toothpaste Company Profile
+Colgate Toothpaste Company Information

 - Company Name: